Happiness... Is Not a Fish That You Can Catch: Music and lyrics

 The songs on Happiness... focus on a lighter melody, often following vocalist Raine Maida's extreme range of octaves sung in a falsetto-like manner.
 He could travel from one octave to another with ease and very smoothly.
 This created a very surreal effect to the songs, best shown on songs like "Happiness & the Fish", "Blister" and "Lying Awake", much like "Big Dumb Rocket" from Clumsy.
 The overall sound was quite a departure from their first album, Naveed, featuring very toned-down guitars and the addition of synthesizers and other instruments, typical in most alternative rock albums.

 Raine explained the album's overall concept in an early 2000 interview with Vue Weekly:

 The lyrics on the album are mostly written in the first-person.
 The lyrics are usually about unusual themes—laziness, isolation, loneliness and happiness, most explained in a metaphorical manner.
 The track "Lying Awake" was said to be about Benny Hinn, and how Raine Maida viewed him as a con-artist, trying to scam people into religion.
-"Annie" is said to be about a girl who is made an outcast, and ends up killing everybody in the end, similar to Pearl Jam's song "Jeremy" on their début album Ten.
+"Annie" is said to be about a girl who is made an outcast, and ends up killing everybody in the end, similar to Pearl Jam's song "Jeremy" on their debut album Ten.